 “Neoma!”
 Chipmunk appeared, her green hair tousled, her eyes deeply shadowed and wild.
 “They got past us, past Valeyan, they have Kieran, Valeyan wants you to come.
 Follow!”
 She fled into the forest, and Neoma bolted after her, barely keeping up, lunging over obstacles or zigzagging around them, nearly losing her footing more than once as the ground continued to quiver and agitated animals charged madly through the underbrush.

-At the edge of a clearing, filled with the light of three bright moons—violet Lirit, silver-blue Meyar, greengold Sanur—Chipmunk stopped in the shadow of an old maple.
-Within the clearing, Kieran lay limp on the ground, though her nose insisted that he lived still; perched over him, wings mantled, deadly beak poised gripping Kieran’s spine without taking the final step of severing it, was an enormous bald eagle with luminous pale aquamarine eyes.
+At the edge of a clearing, filled with the light of three bright moons—violet Lirit, silvery-blue Meyar, blue-green Sahen—Chipmunk stopped in the shadow of an old maple.
+Within the clearing, Kieran lay limp on the ground, though her nose insisted that he lived still; perched over him, wings mantled, deadly beak poised gripping Kieran’s spine without taking the final step of severing it, was an enormous crested eagle with luminous pale blue-green eyes.
 Briefly, she saw Valeyan’s outline overlapping that of the maple, then he was there, expressionless, but the world around them betrayed his mood clearly enough.

 “I promised you safety,” he said flatly.
 “I failed.
 The eagle stayed too high for me to be aware of her presence.
 She dove on Kieran.
 She can kill him before I can save him.
 The wolverine who pursued you has now crossed into my domain and comes this way, and I dare not stop him, for your son’s life.
 He demands to speak to you.”

 Neoma closed her eyes and wrapped her arms around herself, shivering.
 So long she’d been able to hide, so long she’d lived in peace.
 Now they’d found her again, and she knew with utter certainty that they’d have no hesitation about using her loved ones to reach her.